Deploying PAS for Windows 2012R2

 Assign your AZs and networks and click Save.

-(Optional) If you want your PCF Runtime for Windows application workloads to be deployed to an isolation segment, perform the following steps:
+(Optional) If you want your PAS for Windows 2012R2 application workloads to be deployed to an isolation segment, perform the steps in Assign a Tile to an Isolation Segment below.

 Click Errands.
 Pivotal recommends that you set the Install HWC Buildpack Errand to On.
 This ensures that you receive the most up-to-date HWC Buildpack.